Felizolinha/WidGame/README.md

 }
 ```

-## Easily adapt your scene to expandability of your widget view
+## Adapt your scene to expandability of your widget view
 ```swift
 func widgetActiveDisplayModeDidChange(_ activeDisplayMode: NCWidgetDisplayMode, withMaximumSize maxSize: CGSize) {
     //Add code for when your view change it expandability status